 “I am drawn to the innovative and exciting technological developments of the Aerospace Engineering industry.
 A university degree in Engineering offers not only access to a wealth of expertise, but encourages independent thought and lateral thinking, both of which will be fundamental to pursuing my career ambitions.
 I want to push the restraints of modern engineering, of what I am capable of doing and ultimately make a positive contribution to cutting-edge scientific research.”

 “Empowering people from disadvantaged communities is a cause I feel strongly about.
 Not only is this my motivation for engaging in the NCS, but it is my reason for pursuing an ambitious career path.
 Psychology is a tool to understand my own perspective, but also explains the behaviour and judgements of others.
 Only through this understanding, can one truly drive change.
 Placing people at the centre of policy will be important in creating a more equal society and would make behavioural science a very enjoyable and worthwhile career.”

-The Golden Circle has experienced teachers who have a detailed understanding of university applications and interview processes.
-Please get in touch via our website if you would like to discuss your personal statement with an experienced subject specialist.
+The Golden Circle has a team of experienced teachers with a detailed understanding of university applications and interview processes.
+Please get in touch via our website if you would like to discuss your personal statement with a subject specialist.